tremor-rs/tremor-runtime/docs/tremor-script/functions/random.md

 The generated values are uniformly distributed over the specified type (and range, where applicable).
 Useful for doing [percentage drops](../recipes.md#percentage-drops-of-events) of events, for example.

+The random number generator under the hood is seeded based on tremor's event ingestion time and thus the output here is deterministic.
+Should we choose to replay a tremor data dump (something to be added in future tremor versions), we will always get the same value for an event.

 ### random::bool() -> bool